6. Register File

 2. Provide the internal register values in the comments of the testbench register_file_4_tb.
 Use xxxx if the register was never written.
 Uncomment and finish the assertions in the testbench.

 6.3.
-Register File in Praxis
+Register File in Practice

 Tasks

-1. Finish the top-level module register_file_de10_lite.
-Use the provided template.
+1. Finish register_file_de10_lite using the template.